omarbadr20/2-Wheeled-Self-Balancing-Robot/README.md

 # Controllers' Design
 ## State-Space Controller Design
-The robot is modeled as a linear system around the upright equilibrium point.
+The robot is modelled as a linear system around the upright equilibrium point.
 Since the robot lacks wheel encoders, the design uses a 2-state model focusing exclusively on Attitude Control.
 - State Vector: $x = [\theta, \dot{\theta}]^T$ (Tilt Angle, Angular Velocity).
 - Control Law: $u = -Kx$.
 - Gain Calculation: The feedback gain matrix $K = [k_{\theta}, k_{\dot{\theta}}]$ is computed using the Pole Placement method in LabVIEW to place the system poles in the stable Left Half Plane.